Tanay7/Data-Analysis/Python Data Analysis/README.md

 ### Prerequisites

-* Python 3.9 or higher (the book is updated for 3.10).
+* Python 3.9 or higher.
 * Anaconda for managing packages and environments.